Skip to content

 Vitamin D3 is generally animal derived, with the exception of lichen and Vitamin D2 is sourced from plants, with levels of D2 especially rich in mushrooms.

-Viridian provides the vegan form of D3 which is available in capsules and liquid form of the supplement.
+Viridian provides the vegan form of D3 which is available in capsules, liquid and spray form.

 What’s the best way of increasing Vitamin D absorption in the body?